All the information on this page is true for the 2022 -2023 season.

 - Absolutely!
 As each competitor has a fifteen minute time slot, you may enter the room from when the previous competitor finishes their speech and exits the room until the next competitor enters.

-- You cannot watch the competitors who speak before you do in your room, however, you may watch those who come after you.
+- For limited prep speeches, you cannot watch the competitors who speak before you do in your room; however, you may watch those who come after you.

 - If you want to watch a debate round, but it has already started, wait until the speaker(s) have finished, and then enter the room.